Why Does Sleeping Feel So Good?

 On average, people spend one-third of their life sleeping, given that adults sleep 6-8 hours a day.
 Nothing can compare to that feeling of leisure when laying down in bed after a long day and feeling the muscles starting to relax.

 Your body needs decent sleep to rest and rejuvenate, and you can definitely feel it when you wake up refreshed and energized.
-But why does sleep feel so good?
+But have you ever really wondered, why does sleep feel so good?

 In this article, I’ll share some scientific facts on why people enjoy sleeping and tell you how to improve your sleeping habits, so keep on scrolling!